top of page

 • You react to emotions that aren’t even rooted in your life.

-• You shift yourself, posture, tone, pace, without conscious permission.
+• You shift your posture, tone, and pace without conscious permission.

 • If you’re really honest, sometimes you feel responsible for every ripple around you.